kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

   - If a battle ends in a forfeit, all pokemon with 0 HP before the forfeit are marked dead.
   - Pokemon marked as dead have $05 written to their catch rate to permanently mark them.
   - Even if they are traded back and forth, dead pokemon remain marked as dead while in nuzlocke mode.
-  - Medicinal items will not work on pokemon marked as dead, nor will Soft-boiled.
+  - Medicinal items will not work on pokemon marked as dead, nor will Softboiled.
   - Party healing (Mom, Pokemon Center, blacking out, etc) makes a dead pokemon effectively useless.
   - To clarify, it gives a dead pokemon 1 HP, the FRZ status, and 0 PP for all moves.
   - This allows a player to continue the game with boxed pokemon in case of a total party loss.